Tammy Beaumont: Debut and early beginning (2009–2013)

 Beaumont made her international debut for England Women at the age of 18, playing in a One Day International (ODI) against the West Indies on 4 November 2009 at Warner Park, Basseterre in St Kitts.
-Initially selected as a wicketkeeper-batter, her early appearances were occasional, and she found herself struggling to make a mark in a side that included legends like Charlotte Edwards, Sarah Taylor, and Claire Taylor.
+Initially selected as a wicketkeeper-batter, her early appearances were occasional, and she found herself struggling to make a mark in a team that included legends like Charlotte Edwards, Sarah Taylor, and Claire Taylor.

 Between 2009 and 2013, Beaumont was often in and out of the national setup.
 She lacked consistent game time, was frequently slotted into unfamiliar positions in the batting order, and suffered from inconsistent form.
 During this period, she made her T20I debut on 9 November 2009, also against the West Indies, but was unable to produce a breakout performance in either format.

 Despite being a standout performer in county cricket for Kent, her international career seemed to stall.
 She also featured in the squad of 2013 Women's Cricket World Cup but had a negligible role.